- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 Smoking

-Smokers are more likely to develop acne and to experience worse forms of acne.
-A dose-dependent relationship also exists, which means that the more cigarettes a person smokes, the higher their likelihood of getting or worsening of acne.
+Smokers are more likely to develop acne and to experience more severe forms of acne.
+A dose-dependent relationship also exists, which means that the more cigarettes a person smokes, the higher the likelihood of acne developing or worsening.

 Stress

 Technically, acne cannot be cured because the underlying factors that caused it will remain after treatment.
-However, in the majority of cases, acne can be treated successfully using one or more of the available acne treatments.
+However, in the majority of cases, acne can be treated successfully and managed by using one or more of the available acne treatments.

 Acne Treatments

-Topical acne treatments that you can buy without a prescription include benzoyl peroxide, salicylic acid, alpha-hydroxy acids, and sulfur.
+Topical acne treatments include benzoyl peroxide, salicylic acid, alpha-hydroxy acids and sulfur.

-Salicylic acid is a lipid-soluble agent, which means that it can penetrate deep into the follicles.
-By slowing down the shedding of dead skin cells, it can unclog pores and improve comedones.
+Salicylic acid is a lipid-soluble agent, which means it can penetrate deep into the follicles.
+By slowing down the shedding of dead skin cells, it can unclog pores and reduce the development of comedones.

 Prescription topicals

-Azelaic acid has comedolytic (breaking down comedones), antimicrobial, and anti-inflammatory properties.
-Azelaic acid is available in 15% and 20% concentrations but only the 20% form is FDA-approved for acne treatment.
+Azelaic acid has comedolytic, antimicrobial and anti-inflammatory properties.
+Azelaic acid is FDA-approved for the treatment of acne and available in 15% and 20% concentrations.

 Oral isotretinoin

-Oral isotretinoin is a prescription-only retinoid that is reserved for severe acne or acne that is resistant to treatment.
-It works by decreasing sebum production, inhibiting C. acnes, and reducing inflammation.
+Oral isotretinoin is a prescription-only retinoid that is reserved for moderate-to-severe acne or acne that is resistant to treatment.
+It works by decreasing sebum production, inhibiting C. acnes and reducing inflammation.

 Antibiotics

 Antibiotics are integral components of acne treatment regimens.
-Antibiotics work against the bacterial component of acne and some of them have anti-inflammatory properties.
+Antibiotics work against acne-causing bacteria, and some have anti-inflammatory properties.
 Both topical and oral antibiotics are effective in treating acne.

-Antibiotics are applied to areas with acne lesions or taken by mouth once or twice daily.
-They are typically prescribed for three to four months initially, after which your dermatologist will evaluate whether you should continue using them.
+Antibiotics are applied directly to acne lesions or taken by mouth once or twice daily.
+They are typically prescribed for 3–4 months initially, after which the drug regimen is reevaluated.

-Topical acne antibiotics include clindamycin, erythromycin, dapsone, minocycline, and sulfacetamide.
-Oral antibiotics include tetracyclines (e.g., doxycycline), macrolides (e.g., erythromycin and azithromycin), trimethoprim-sulfamethoxazole, and amoxicillin.
+Topical acne antibiotics include clindamycin, erythromycin, dapsone, minocycline and sulfacetamide.
+Oral antibiotics include tetracyclines (such as doxycycline), macrolides (such as (erythromycin and azithromycin), trimethoprim-sulfamethoxazole and amoxicillin.

 Professional treatments

-Professional office-based treatments for acne include photodynamic therapy, chemical peels, microdermabrasion, and extraction of comedones.
+Professional office-based treatments for acne include photodynamic therapy, chemical peels, microdermabrasion and comedone extraction.

-Photodynamic therapy involves the application of a photosensitive material such as aminolevulinic acid (ALA) to the skin then exposing it to a laser or special light source.
-Photodynamic therapy is theorized to work by inhibiting C. acnes and damaging sebaceous glands to reduce sebum production.
+Photodynamic therapy involves the application of a photosensitive material such as aminolevulinic acid (ALA) to the skin, then exposing it to a laser or special light source.

-Superficial chemical peels may speed up comedo resolution in people with non-inflamed comedonal acne.
-Glycolic acid and salicylic acid are the most commonly used peeling agents.
+Light chemical peels can speed up comedo resolution in people with noninflamed comedonal acne.
+Glycolic and salicylic acid are the most commonly used peeling agents.

-Microdermabrasion is a noninvasive procedure that uses tiny needles to exfoliate the skin.
+Microdermabrasion is a noninvasive procedure that uses tiny needles to exfoliate the skin by removing the outermost layer.
+Ideal for mild acne, it unclogs pores of oil, dirt and debris.

-Comedo extraction is the mechanical removal of comedones through a small incision under local anesthesia.
+Comedo extraction is the mechanical removal of blackheads through gentle pressure at the opening of the pore or by incision under local anesthesia for closed comedones.

 DIY at-home treatments

-People with mild-to-moderate acne may also benefit from applying green tea lotion to their skin.
-One study showed a 58% reduction in the number of lesions after six weeks of twice-daily use of green tea lotion.
+Those with mild-to-moderate acne may benefit from applying green tea lotion to their skin.
+One study showed a 58% reduction in the number of lesions after six weeks of twice-daily use..

 Tips to Manage Acne

-In addition to using acne treatments with proven effectiveness like retinoids and antibiotics, making some lifestyle changes can play a role in improving your acne.
+In addition to using acne treatments with proven effectiveness such as retinoids and antibiotics, making some lifestyle changes can go a long way in improving your acne.

-Proper skin care, dietary changes, and stress reduction are all important factors that can help speed up recovery and control breakouts.
+Proper skin care, dietary changes and stress management are all important factors that can help speed up recovery and control breakouts.

 Proper skin care

-Skin care in people with acne is geared towards avoiding irritation.
-Following these tips can help you maintain your skin health and hygiene without damaging it:
+Skin care in people with acne is geared toward avoiding irritation.
+Following these tips can help you maintain your skin health and hygiene, and avoid damaging it:

-- Use a synthetic detergent cleanser (syndet) like Cetaphil instead of regular soap.
-Syndet cleansers have a pH of 5.5 to 7 which is closer to normal skin pH than regular soap.
+- Use a synthetic detergent cleanser (syndet) such as Cetaphil rather than regular soap; syndet cleansers have a pH of 5.5 to 7.0 which is closer to normal skin pH than regular soap

-- Avoid aggressive skin scrubbing and picking your acne pimples.
-Mechanical damage from aggressive handling of the lesions can promote inflammation and increase scarring.
+- Avoid aggressive skin scrubbing and picking at pimples; mechanical damage from aggressive handling of lesions can promote inflammation and increase scarring

-- Use oil-free, water-based cosmetics instead of oil-based products as they are non-comedogenic.
+- Use water-based products instead of oil-based, as they are noncomedogenic

-- Avoid excessive sun exposure and tanning beds as they can damage your skin and increase inflammation.
-Some acne medications can make your skin more susceptible to sunburn.
+- Avoid excessive sun exposure and tanning beds as they can damage skin and increase inflammation; some acne medications can make your skin more susceptible to sunburn

 Diet modification

-Several studies suggest that high glycemic load diets and high milk consumption may contribute to acne.
+Several studies suggest that high glycemic load diets and dairy consumption may contribute to acne.

-Although more research is needed to define the relationship between acne and diet, many experts recommend switching to a healthier low glycemic load diet, and some recommend cutting down on milk and dairy intake.
+Although more research is needed to define the relationship between acne and diet, many experts recommend switching to a healthier low glycemic load diet, and some recommend reducing dairy consumption for improved general health.

 Stress reduction

 Psychological stress has been linked to increased acne severity.
-Taking measures to reduce stress such as meditation and regular exercise may improve your acne.
+Taking steps to reduce stress such as meditation and regular exercise may improve your skin.

 A Word About Acne Scarring

-Scarring happens due to aberrant wound healing that is more likely to complicate inflammatory acne lesions.
-Acne scars can be atrophic (loss of tissue that appears as indentations) or hypertrophic (excess collagen resulting in elevated scars).
+Scarring is unfortunately a common occurrence with acne, especially with severe acne.
+These scars can be atrophic (loss of tissue that appears as indentations) or hypertrophic (excess collagen resulting in elevated scars).
 About 1% of people with acne experience scarring.

 Takeaway

-Acne is a common skin condition that causes numerous lesions to appear on the face, neck, and upper body.
-It is caused by a combination of follicle plugging with oil, bacterial overgrowth, and inflammation, and worsened by factors like stress, smoking, and diet.
+Acne is a very common skin condition that causes numerous lesions to appear on the face, neck, and upper body.
+It is caused by a combination of follicles becoming clogged with oil, bacterial overgrowth and inflammation.
+It is worsened by factors such as stress, smoking and diet.

 Sources